Dym077/goal-mine/README.md

 ### Authentication
 * A new user will be prompted to create a user name and a password.
 As soon as that is done, the user will be able to log on to the site and start using the features.
 A returning user will already have created a user name and can log in with those credentials.
 The user will also be able to change the password if necessary.
+- For this project I was using allauth to make it possible for the user to sign up and log in to the site safely.
+The user can also feel safe that noone else has access to the contet that is added or edited.
+The only person except the user that can access the content is the administrator, which can be contacted if the user should lose some important content.
+If the user needs to update personal info or wishes to delete the account, the administrator can also be contacted.

 ### Goals
 - A user will be able to set a new goal with a date attached to it, from the goals dashcard.